 Building a two- or three-story structure means a lot of time spent on scaffolding.
 Reduce the number of times your crew goes around the house by using LP WeatherLogic® Air & Water Barrier.
 It integrates a WRB and structural sheathing in one product so there is no need to go back around with housewrap.

 The jobsites for tall and skinny construction are tight.
-Keeping jobsites clean is a challenge for home builds of any size, and especially important on a smaller urban lot.
-The LP WeatherLogic system replaces standard wall sheathing and conventional wrap for a cleaner, more professional site.
-Additionally, LP WeatherLogic® Water Screen can be used in conjunction with the air and water barrier system for an added level of defense against moisture.
+Keeping jobsites clean is a challenge for home builds of any size, and it’s especially important on a smaller urban lot.
+The LP WeatherLogic system replaces standard wall sheathing and conventional wrap for a cleaner, more professional jobsite.

 What is the Purpose of Air and Water Barriers?